Hansy21/BMDS3003-Data-Science-Telcom-Customer-Churn-/README.md

 | Deployment prototype | `app.py` Streamlit |
 | ≥ 5 APA references (incl. academic) | listed in report draft |

-## ZIP submission

-Name format from the brief: `GroupX_RSWY1S2_DataScienceProject.zip`

-Include Python/notebook files and the Streamlit app.
-Prefer regenerating large `.pkl` files with the commands above if the ZIP is size-limited.

 ## Notes for members

 - Always train on data from `shared/preprocessing.py` so comparisons stay fair.